stadiumphenom/cr4wlr/docs/md_v2/apps/llmtxt/build.md

 **Objective:**

-Your task is to create an interactive HTML webpage with JavaScript functionality that allows users to select and combine different `cr4wlr` LLM context files into a single downloadable Markdown (`.md`) file.
+Your task is to create an interactive HTML webpage with JavaScript functionality that allows users to select and combine different `krauler` LLM context files into a single downloadable Markdown (`.md`) file.
 This tool will empower users to craft tailored context for their AI assistants based on their specific needs.

 **Core Functionality:**

-1.  **Display `cr4wlr` Components:** The page will list all available `cr4wlr` documentation components.
+1.  **Display `krauler` Components:** The page will list all available `krauler` documentation components.
 2.  **Select Context Types:** For each component, users can select which types of context they want to include:
     *   Memory (API facts)
     *   Reasoning (How-to/why)